Inkbound-Modding-Community/InkboundModEnabler/README.md

 ## Version 1.2 (Early Access Patch 0.2.9)
 - Finished implementation of VestigeUtils.
-- Added the possibility to add new Vestiges by just adding a textfile and an image; no need for doing all the work that comes with creating a mod project!
+- Added the possibility to add new Vestiges by just adding a textfile and an image; no need for doing all the work that comes with creating a mod project.

 ## Version 1.1.3 (Early Access Patch 0.2.9)
-- Added opt-out Force Offline; meaning if any unknown mod without the [CosmeticPlugin] Attribute is encountered the game will automatically enter Forced Offline mode
+- Added opt-out Force Offline; meaning if any unknown mod without the [CosmeticPlugin] Attribute is encountered the game will automatically enter Forced Offline mode.

 ## Version 1.1.2 (Early Access Patch 0.2.9)
-- Integrate force offline functionality
+- Integrate force offline functionality.

 ## Version 1.1.1 (Early Access Patch 0.2.9)
-- Added basic VestigeUtils
+- Added basic VestigeUtils.
-- Change project layout
+- Change project layout.

 ## Version 1.1 (Early Access Patch 0.2.9)
-- Disabled Crash Reports and Analytics
+- Disabled Crash Reports and Analytics.

 ## Version 1.0 (Early Access Patch 0.2.8)
-- Initial Release
+- Initial Release.

 ### Config
 \#\# Plugin GUID: InkboundModEnabler